Table of Contents

-With these principles in mind, my team and I began the huge undertaking of analyzing content quality and flow across areas of marketing.
-We audited assets, documented workflows, took stock of current and projected resources (people and technology), revisited the data that would serve as our key performance indicators (KPIs), and kept the focus on the customer.
+With these principles in mind, my team and I began analyzing content quality and flow across areas of marketing.
+We audited assets, documented workflows, took stock of current and projected resources (people and technology), and revisited our KPIs — all while keeping the focus on customers.

 It was not a total redeployment of our content management system, yet the changes were significant enough that the team stepped back to map out three large components: processes, governance, and metrics.
 Here’s my best advice for others undertaking a similar initiative.